 - Neurogenic bladder

 Urinary frequency and urgency: Are you tired of rushing to the bathroom and needing to go all the time?
 Have you tried medications for this, but don’t like the side effects or the idea of being on a medication the rest of your life?
 We are here to help you and have successfully helped other people wean off of their bladder medications.
 Pelvic health physical therapy for urinary urgency and frequency can be very effective.
 We are experts in treating urgency and frequency in men and women and will identify a constellation of myofascial issues contributing to this problem.
 You can expect an evaluation to examine your abdomen, low back, hips, thighs and pelvis to determine where there are restrictions that might be contributing to your bladder being overactive.
-We also offer specialized biofeedback training for heart rate variability coherence to teach you to balance your autonomic nervous system, which plays an important role in bladder function.
+We also offer specialized biofeedback training for heart rate variability coherence to balance your autonomic nervous system, which plays an important role in bladder function.
+Contact us here to learn more about how we can help you.

 Pregnancy related Urinary Urgency: Sometimes when you are pregnant or post-partum your bladder can become overactive, causing you to need to rush to the bathroom.
 We can evaluate and treat you to help restore your bladder’s ability to be calm down.
 Yes, your body is changing and your bladder is undergoing some changes to accommodate your growing baby.
 But, if you are experiencing unusual urinary urgency, we are here to help you so you don’t live in fear of losing bladder control.